jsbots/AutoFish/README.md

 3. Press **Connect** button and wait until the name of the button changes to either **done** or **error* (*might take awhile*).
 4. Open the bot in your Telegram and either press /start or write /start command.
-5. If evertyhing is OK, the bot will reply with:
+5. If everything is OK, the bot will reply with:

 <p align="center">
 <img src="guide_img/tmmenu.jpg" width="416px" align="center">
 </p>

+6. Create a separate tab in your chat and set its background to solid black for better visual detection, especially if you set the bot detect messages **by text**.
-6. Now set your **Chat Zone** as on the screenshot below by pressing **Set Chat Zone** button on the main window of the AutoFish.
+7. Now set your **Chat Zone** as on the screenshot below by pressing **Set Chat Zone** button on the main window of the AutoFish.

-7. If you want to make the bot notify you about any errors or whipser messeges, *you need to start it from Telegram* (*not by pressing Start on the bot's interface*).
-Whisper detection will work much better and reliable if you **turn off all the other chat messages**.
+8. Start the bot from Telegram.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Telegram remote control Test Video](https://youtu.be/aKulvFK6ubg)

+## AI :iphone:

+The bot can use one of **OpenRouter** AI models to generate a response to the messages it detects in the **Chat Zone** (it uses settings from **Remote Control** section).

+### Guide:

+1. Sign In to [OpenRouter](https://openrouter.ai/) and get an API key: *Profile -> Keys -> Create Key*.
+2. Paste it into **API Key** field.
+3. Choose a model from the list.
+4. You can change **AI Prompt* field to your own context and test the result in **AI Test** section.

 ## Multiple Fishing Mode :rocket:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

-Multiple Fishing mode feature enables you to fish simultaneously in multiple game windows.
-The bot will switch between the game windows as needed for casting and catching fish.
-The bot should work well with up to 10 windows at the same time.
+In **Multiple Fishing** mode you can use the bot simultaneously with multiple game windows, the bot will switch between the windows and can work with up to 10 windows at the same time.

+###Guide(normal mode):
+Ensure each window is properly launched and configured, and **every game instance is set to DirectX 11 or lower** *(older games doesn't need it)*.

+In this mode, the bot will use special profiles specific to each window: WIN1, WIN2, WIN3 and so on *(check in profiles list)*.
+Each "WIN" profile must have a **"Custom Window"** configured *(found under Advanced Settings -> Window)*.
+Use the **"Focus"** button to check which window you've selected.

+**Simple guide:** choose WIN1 in profiles above -> Go to Advanced Settings -> Custom Window -> Choose the window for the first game -> Repeat the same for every next window.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Multiple Windows Test Video](https://youtu.be/ih-xoQcByz8)

+###Guide(streaming mode):
+Similar logic as with normal mode, but instead each *WIN1, WIN2, WIN3* and so on will use */live1, /live2, /live3* addresses respectively you need to stream to from your OBS (and because you can't stream to multiple sources in OBS you need to have multiple applications running).

+Check [Streaming Mode](#streaming-mode-tv) how to stream to the bot from OBS and use it for every window, but instead of */live* rtps address use */live1*, */live2* and so on, as described above.
+Also check important notes.

+Because there's no way for the bot to control the windows on the gaming PC, after starting the bot you need to focus them in right order to make the bot use simple *alt+tab* logic to switch between them.

+For example you have 2 windows: after you pressed "Start" you focus *first window* (/live1(WIN1)) then *second window* (/live2(WIN2)) and then back to first window.
+This way the bot will be able to switch between them in a *blind* way.

+Another example if you have 3 windows: after you pressed "Start" you focus *first window* (/live1(WIN1)) then *second window* (/live2(WIN2)) then *third window* (/live3(WIN3)) then back to *second window* and then back to *first window*.
+Again, this way the bot will be able to switch between them in a *blind* way.

+You can use [Sound Detection](#sound-detection-loud_sound) with Multiple Fishing mode while streaming, but don't forget to add audio source (check Sound Detection section).

+**Important!** In **Streaming Mode + Multiple Fishing** use lower bitrate (somewhere 2500-4000) and lower fps (30 works well as well) for each stream.
+Also, Streaming Mode won't be able to work with more than 3 windows, probably, couldn't test because I got video encoder overload.
+**Important!** [Sound Detection](#sound-detection-loud_sound) won't work in Multiple Fishing **normal** mode.
+**Important!** For every WIN you need to turn on Streaming Mode checkbox (in Advanced Settings) separately, otherwise the bot will ignore it.
+**Important!** You can start the bot from any WIN window, it doesn't matter, the bot will use settings of every WIN respectively.
+But if you start from some other profile don't forget to check **Multiple Fishing** checkbox.

 ## Alt-Tab Fishing Mode :sleeping:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 Alt-Tab Fishing Mode will simulate so-called "afk fishing": the bot will focus the window only when your character needs to cast, catch or perform any action and then it will lose focus and return you to the previous window by pressing alt-tab.

+**Important!** Doesn't work in [Streaming Mode](#streaming-mode-tv).

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Alt-Tab Fishing Test Video](https://youtu.be/lQi6fSxMyL0)

 ## Sound Detection :loud_sound:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 <p align="center">
 <img src="guide_img/sound-detection.jpg" align="center">